Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

    link <https://github.com/AviatrixSystems/SumoLogicforAviatrix>`__.

 -  Rsyslog over UDP for customers needing UDP based rsyslog.
-To configure, go to Settings -> Loggings -> “Remote Syslog” and select UDP for “Protocol”
+To configure, go to Settings -> Loggings -> “Remote Syslog� and select UDP for “Protocol�

 -  Configurable gateway debug level.
-To adjust the debug level, go to Troubleshot -> Diagnostics -> “Gateway Debug Level” and select the appropriate debug level for your gateway
+To adjust the debug level, go to Troubleshot -> Diagnostics -> “Gateway Debug Level� and select the appropriate debug level for your gateway

 7. New Aviatrix OVF for VMWare